 The Framework for Practice tools can be adapted to help engage carers and the carer household.
 Some tools are listed in the following paragraphs, along with a description of how and when you may find them beneficial.

-This is a great tool for influencing placement agreements and identifying what the child needs from their carers to feel safe in their placement.
+The Safety House Tool is a great tool for influencing placement agreements and identifying what the child needs from their carers to feel safe in their care arrangement.
 It may also be beneficial for including the child’s voice in safety plans.

-The tool involves both drawing and words and is an effective tool to help children express in drawings their worries, what makes them happy and what they would like from their placement.
+The Three Houses Tool involves both drawing and words and is an effective tool to help children express in drawings their worries, what makes them happy and what they would like from their care arrangement.

 The children don’t have to use houses as a basis of this tool, and it could be any symbol or drawing that will help them connect, such as a teddy bear, a fairy or a favourite television or movie character.